ecohen1125/ecohen1125.github.io/index.md

 This is the Schedule page.
 When either Home Games or Away Games is clicked, it will display only them.
 When it is pressed a second time, all games are shown.
 ![image](https://user-images.githubusercontent.com/77858375/167948273-d7288ef4-6577-497c-adce-52f4bb559e02.png)

 This is the table in the Stats page.
-It is another sortable table like the one in the Roster page and has the same effects,
+It is another sortable table like the one in the Roster page and has the same effects.
 ![image](https://user-images.githubusercontent.com/77858375/167948870-e01b8e3e-4e7f-4301-8dc9-1e8418958da8.png)

 This is the Social Media page.
 It displays, using flexbox, different tweets that I liked from the Grizzlies community on Twitter.